brianhie/secure-dti/README.md

 The `bin/generate_batches.sh` helper script will take drug-target interactions and map them to the corresponding bitvectors.
-The data is split up into file batches of 20,000 features each.
+The data is split up into file batches of 20,000 training examples each.

 ### Step 1: Setup Shared Random Keys